marceaudavid/agotapi/README.md

 mongoose.connect("mongodb://mongo:27017/api");
 ```

-Next you have to build the node.js image :
+Next you have to build the docker images :

 ```bash
 docker-compose build